 There are different types of databases:

-NOTE: Most databases are combinations of the different database types.
-In a typical database, some of the article full texts are available and others only include the reference information and an abstract.
+NOTE: Most databases are combinations of these database types.
+In a typical database, some of the publication full texts are available and others only include reference information and abstracts.

 In most databases you can limit your search to only include full text articles.
-However, use this option with caution, as interesting articles may be available in other databases acquired for Turku UAS users.
+However, use this option with caution, because it can exclude publications that Turku UAS users have access to from other sources.

 See more information on article search in the Guide to Article Search.